 How many times have you sat next to an instructor who says “do this, do that…” or worse, “don’t do this, don’t do that…” The student has little understanding of what he or she is being asked to do.
 Just that there is an instruction to do something – or not…

 Mark does not provide instruction, he creates a learning partnership with the student.
 Once the student understands what they are trying to achieve, and more important, creates their own way to accomplish the task, they will own the knowledge.
 This is coaching.
+The student knows the route and the thinking that produced the result.
+They are then able to use the strategy somewhere else.

 Contact Mark and begin the journey.